-Spirituality as Embodied Relational Pattern: The Relational Cycle

-To further illustrate this reframing of spirituality, consider the pattern through which relational integrity unfolds in everyday experience.
-At the heart of this dynamic lies a cycle-one that echoes both ecological metabolism and contemplative awareness.
+Spirituality as Embodied Relational Pattern: The Relational Cycle heart of this dynamic lies a cycle-one that echoes both ecological metabolism and contemplative awareness.
 Borrowing metaphorically from biology, we might call this The Relational Vitality Cycle (or, more evocatively, The Relational Krebs Cycle): a looping sequence of attention, perception, action, logic, and feedback through which all human relationships are metabolised.